-- Our learning and development portal is accessible to all our employees, ensuring that investment in progression is available to all and allows people to make time for training when it suits them best. - We have several groups in place to maintain momentum towards our gender equity commitments, including our new Diversity Equity & Inclusion Advisory Group - Essity UK has recently invested significantly in family friendly policies creating a culture which supports and accommodates working parents equally.
-We continue to review and enhance these policies, such as maternity, adoption, shared parental and partner leave, to ensure wider accessibility and support. - We have recent examples of support to working parents even by enabling them to plan a phased return to work following periods of family leave such as maternity, adoption or shared parental leave. - This year we launched our new Menopause Policy.
-This includes support for the challenges and adjustments required when going through Menopause. - We are committed to promoting agile and flexible working, giving employees more control and flexibility to create a tailored work balance which works for them. - In order to remain competitive within the market, we are undertaking a benchmarking exercise with our lower quartile roles.
+- Our learning and development portal is accessible to all our employees, ensuring that investment in progression is available to all and allows people to make time for training when it suits them best. - We have several groups in place to maintain momentum towards our gender equity commitments, including our Diversity Equity & Inclusion Advisory Group - Essity UK has invested significantly in family friendly policies creating a culture which supports and accommodates working parents equally.
+We continue to review and enhance these policies, such as maternity, adoption, shared parental and partner leave, to ensure wider accessibility and support. - Essity UK support working parents by enabling them to plan a phased return to work following periods of family leave such as maternity, adoption or shared parental leave.

+- We have a Menopause Policy.
+This includes support for the challenges and adjustments required when going through Menopause. - We are committed to promoting agile and flexible working, giving employees more control and flexibility to create a tailored work balance which works for them. - We continue to benchmark all roles in order to remain competitive within the market.

-It may be several years before we see an impact.
-In the meantime, Essity UK Ltd is committed to reporting on an annual basis on what it is doing to reduce the gender pay gap and on the progress that it is making.
+Essity UK Ltd continues its commitment to reporting on an annual basis on what it is doing to reduce the gender pay gap and, on the progress made.